smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

     date: 2025-02-06

 --- abstract
-This document addresses the applicability and manageability and operationals considerations in providing throughput advice to application end-points in the telecommunications service providers networks that support Standard Communication with Network Elements (SCONE) protocol.
+This document addresses the applicability, manageability, and operational considerations involved in providing throughput advice to application endpoints in telecommunications service provider networks supporting the Standard Communication with Network Elements (SCONE) protocol.

 --- middle

 # Introduction

-SCONE protocol is a signaling mechanism operating at the network/user-plane boundary where it is intended to allow for the telecommunications provider networks to communicate to application endpoints, a maximum allowable bit-rate for adaptive bit-rate applications.
-Purpose of this document is to address applicability and manageability of the SCONE protocol in the telecommunication provider netwworks and application endpoints.
+The SCONE protocol is a signaling mechanism operating at the network/user-plane boundary.
+It enables telecommunications provider networks to communicate a maximum allowable bit-rate to application endpoints, specifically targeting adaptive bit-rate applications.

-This document is not a protocol specification and its purpose is to focus on SCONE protocol's applicability and manageability in the operator network.
+This document is not a protocol specification for SCONE; rather, it focuses on the applicability, manageability, and operational considerations of deploying the SCONE protocol within telecommunications provider networks and at application endpoints.

+The primary focus is mobile networks, where user-plane functions such as the User Plane Function (UPF) in 5G and the Packet Data Network Gateway (P-GW) in 4G generate throughput advice to guide adaptive applications.
+However, the applicability is broader and includes wireline and other access networks where throughput advisory signaling can enhance network resource utilization and user experience.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

+# Terminology

+- **5G (Fifth Generation Mobile Networks):** The fifth generation of cellular mobile network technology defined by 3GPP.
+- **Adaptive Bit-Rate (ABR) Video:** Video streaming technology that adjusts video quality dynamically based on network conditions.
+- **Client App:** The user-facing application running on an operating system, which receives network throughput advice.
+- **Content Provider:** Entity or service that delivers media and data content accessed by end-users.
+- **gNB (Next Generation Node B):** 5G radio access network node connecting user equipment to the 5G core network.
+- **LTE (Long-Term Evolution):** 4G wireless broadband technology and related network architecture.
+- **P-GW (PDN Gateway):** LTE/EPC network gateway managing data plane and policy enforcement.
+- **SCONE (Standard Communication with Network Elements):** Protocol allowing throughput or rate advice signaling from the network to application endpoints.
+- **SCONE Advisor:** Logical function within network elements (e.g., UPF, P-GW) responsible for computing and sending throughput advice.
+- **SMF (Session Management Function):** 5G network function that manages sessions and enforces policies.
+- **UE (User Equipment):** The mobile device or endpoint used by the subscriber to access the network.
+- **UPF (User Plane Function):** 5G core network element responsible for user-plane traffic routing and applying policy decisions.
+- **Wireline Network:** Broadband network based on fixed infrastructure (e.g., DSL, cable, fiber).

-# Scope of Deployment
+# Scope of SCONE Deployment

-Deployment of the SCONE protocol in the telecommunications service provider networks is intended to enables network elements in the access network provide throughput advice directly to application endpoints to allow them to adjust sending rates proactively and help improve end-user Quality of Experience
-(QoE) while helping operators manage network resources efficiently.
+Deployment of the SCONE protocol in the telecommunications service provider networks is intended to enable network elements provide throughput advice directly to application endpoints to allow them to adjust sending rates proactively and help improve end-user Quality of Experience (QoE) while helping operators manage network resources efficiently.
 This document discusses deployment in operator networks such as wireline and wireless networks.
-The following section outlines example deployments, manageability and operations consideraitons.
+The following section outlines with example deployments and discusses manageability and operations consideraitons in 5G networks, 4G/LTE networks, and wireline networks.

-## SCONE in 5G Networks
+## SCONE Usage in a 5G Network
 5G systems are built on a cloud-native Service-Based Architecture (SBA), which provides flexibility for introducing new functions such as SCONE.
 The User Plane Function (UPF) serves as the natural anchor point for SCONE signaling because it handles packet forwarding, QoS enforcement, and interaction with the Session Management Function (SMF) and Policy Control Function (PCF).

-### Applicability of SCONE in 5G Networks
+### Applicability of SCONE in a 5G Network

 In 5G, the UPF is the on-path network element with access to subscriber policy and user-plane connectivity between the User Equipment
 (UE or the client App end-point) and the Internet.
 The UPF is capable of generating SCONE throughput advice per application flow, enabling